-The over 800-year-old artist village of Kats, with its charming church, galleries, and outdoor artworks, is a sight to behold.
+The over 800-year-old artist village of Kats, with its charming church, small but stunning beach, galleries, and outdoor artworks, is a sight to behold.
 The unique spots in and around Kats are best experienced on foot or by bike.
 Just outside Kats lies De Zeeuwse Oase, a creative retreat featuring a rose nursery, a small shop, a restaurant, and a stunning rose garden perfect for leisurely walks.

 The historic towns Zierikzee and Goes are just a 10 minutes drive away from De Zwaluwenhof.
 The historic village Veere and the village Yerseke (a.o. for eating oisters) are 20 minutes away.
 Middelburg, the capital of the province of Zeeland, is a 25-minute drive from De Zwaluwenhof and is a historic gem well worth a visit.